Prepare Your Specimens

 Matson's Standard Tooth Types

-Not all teeth are created equal.
+Not all teeth are created equal and not all people know how to age deer teeth.
+Lucky for you, Matson’s Lab specializes in aging deer teeth, as well as many other mammalian game species by using the most accurate aging method: cementum age analysis.
 Each animal species has a standard tooth type that Matson’s has the most experience aging.
-By extracting the correct tooth type for each animal species you submit, you are ensuring that you will receive the most accurate results possible.
+The first step in how to age deer teeth or other game teeth is to extract the correct standard tooth type for each animal species you submit.
+This ensures that you will receive the most accurate results possible.

 Please consult the following information for each species you plan to submit in order to identify the teeth you should extract.